monopole/snt/environment.md

 ## Workspace

-Begin by creating a disposable working directory.
+Create a disposable working directory.

-Use a specifically named directory rather than randomly named directory (`mktemp -d`) to ease restarting at the tutorial at different points.
+Use a specifically named directory rather than randomly named directory (`mktemp -d`) to ease restarting the tutorial at different points.

 <!-- @defTmpDir @env @test -->